Bronck Farm 13-Sided Barn

-Bronck Farm 13-Sided Barn is a historic barn located at Coxsackie in Greene County, New York.
-It was built about 1832 and is a 13 sided frame structure with a hipped roof surmounted by an octagonal cupola.
-It has an overall diameter of 70 feet and the one story interior is open in plan.
-It is related to, but listed separately from the Bronck House.
+Bronck Farm 13-Sided Barn is a historic barn located in the town of Coxsackie in Greene County, New York.
+It was built about 1832 and is a thirteen-sided timber-frame structure with a hipped roof surmounted by an octagonal cupola.
+The barn has an overall diameter of approximately 70 feet, and its one-story interior is open in plan.
+Although associated historically with the nearby Bronck House, the barn is listed separately on the National Register of Historic Places.

-It meets the definition of a round barn, as a polygon shape approaching circular.
+The barn meets the definition of a round barn, as its polygonal form closely approximates a circular plan.

 It was listed on the National Register of Historic Places in 1984.